Become a Nature Steward and Increase our Biodiversity

 Learn the details behind our endangered species' needs for food, cover and water and how you can gradually increase the biodiversity in our local habitats on town lands.

 The Nature Steward explores territories between the roads and behind the houses; deep forests, soggy wetlands, waist-high grass and shrubby thickets.
 You will participate in projects to increase food and cover opportunities needed by our animal species in all these habitats.
-Check out the following areas of special interest.
+Check out the Nature Steward Guidelines here and special interest projects below.

 (Illustration by Tony Auth)